SrGesus/endovelicus/README.md

 # Endovelicus

-Endovelicus is (or rather will be) an open-source Application written in pure rust to ease the management of your household finances.
+Endovelicus is (or rather will be) an open-source Application to ease the management of your household finances.
 I started this as a personal project it is currently not functional as of yet, much work is still to be done.

+Its backend is written in rust with the [axum](https://extism.org/docs/overview) framework and [sea-orm](https://github.com/SeaQL/sea-orm/).

 ## TO DO:

+### Backend
 - [ ] Currency
   - [x] Entity
   - [x] Create